firmalabs/zmsg/README.md

 # Systemd Unit Files

-Service files should be placed in `/etc/systemd/system` with strict names:
+Service files should be placed in `/etc/systemd/system` with the following names.
+Here are some examples which you can further configure to your preference.

+`cardano-systemd list` will show if these unit files are in place.

 ```systemd